Victoria Azarenka: 2011: Miami Open title, WTA Tour Championships final

 Azarenka's next tournament was the Dubai Championships, where she was seeded seventh.
 She lost to Flavia Pennetta in the third round.
 Azarenka then competed at the Qatar Open as the sixth seed, but lost to Daniela Hantuchová in the first round in three sets.
 Azarenka's next event was the BNP Paribas Open, where she competed as the eighth seed.
 She retired in the quarterfinals against world No. 1 Caroline Wozniacki, whilst trailing 0–3, due to a left leg injury.

-Azarenka then competed at the Sony Ericsson Open as the eighth seed.
+Azarenka then competed at the Miami Open as the eighth seed.
 She reached her second final at the event, where she defeated 16th seed Maria Sharapova to win the title.

 At the Andalucia Tennis Experience, Azarenka was the top seed and dropped only fourteen games on her way to the final.
 She defeated Irina-Camelia Begu in the final.
 Azarenka's victory, and Sam Stosur's inability to defend her points at Charleston, ensured that Azarenka would reach a career high of world No. 5.
 She then participated in Belarus' 5–0 win over Estonia in the Fed Cup.
 In her next tournament the Porsche Grand Prix, Azarenka retired after winning the first set of her first match, ending her 12-match winning streak.

-At the Madrid Masters, Azarenka was seeded fourth.
+At the Madrid Open, Azarenka was seeded fourth.
 She lost in the final in straight sets to Petra Kvitová, but still rose to a career-high world No. 4.
-Azarenka then reached the quarterfinals of the Internazionali BNL d'Italia in Rome, where she was up a set before retiring to eventual champion Maria Sharapova.
+Azarenka then reached the quarterfinals of the Internazionali d'Italia in Rome, where she was up a set, before retiring to eventual champion Maria Sharapova.